korynewton/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an object representation of the HTML rendered by the browser.
+Using JavaScript, CSS and HTML we can manipulate the DOM to produce effects that the user will see in browser.

 2. What is an event?

+An event is a user triggered action such as a mouse click,  moving the cursor over a certain area of the page, pressing a key etc. There are many different types of events which can be used to create an excellent user experience.

 3. What is an event listener?

+An event listener is a specific line of javascript code which is set too look out for any one of the many events that could happen on a page.

 4. Why would we convert a NodeList into an Array?

+So that we can work with the individual items in the array.
+Also, converting to an Array opens up all the method options located on the Array prototype which would not be availabale otherwise.

 5. What is a component?

+A component is a combination of HTML, CSS and JavaScript that are purposefully linked together to produce similiar outputs that can be reused many times.

 ### Git Set up